DuongVu39/Diamond_price_prediction/README.md

 ## Preface

 Diamond is one of the world most famous and expensive crystal.
 Everyone knows that diamonds are charcoal formed deep within the Earth for several billions of year.
-However, raw diamonds through many treatment processes become jewelry.
+However, raw diamonds through many treatment processes become precious jewelry.
 Those treatments add more value to the diamond and increase its price.
 In this project, I consider four characters of a diamonds that affect its price and focus on the relationship between carat and color on diamond price.